xishansnow/BayesianModelingandComputationInPython/zh_CN/chp_03.md

  **H20.** Similar the exercise 2H19, see if adding bill depth or island covariates to the penguin logistic regression help classify Adelie and Gentoo penguins more precisely.
 Justify if the additional covariates helped using the numerical and visual tools shown in this chapter.

 [^1]: You can find more information in the TensorFlow tutorials and   documentations.
 For example,   <https://www.tensorflow.org/probability/examples/JointDistributionAutoBatched_A_Gentle_Tutorial>   and   <https://www.tensorflow.org/probability/examples/Modeling_with_JointDistribution>.

 [^2]: `tfd.Sample` and `tfd.Independent` are distribution constructors   that takes other distributions as input and return a new   distribution.
 There are other meta distribution but with different   purposes like `tfd.Mixture`, `tfd.TransformedDistribution`, and   `tfd.JointDistribution`.
 A more comprehensive introduction to   `tfp.distributions` can be found in   <https://www.tensorflow.org/probability/examples/TensorFlow_Distributions_Tutorial>

 [^3]: <https://mc-stan.org/docs/2_23/reference-manual/hmc-algorithm-parameters.html#automatic-parameter-tuning>

 [^4]: If wanted exactly the same model we could specify the priors in   Bambi, not shown here.
 For our purposes however, the models are   "close enough\".

 [^5]: You can also parse the design matrix differently so that   covariates represents the contrast between 2 categories within a   column.

 [^6]: Maybe because collecting more data is expensive or difficult or   even impossible

 [^7]: Unless we are talking about large systems like rain forests, where   the presence of plants actually have an impact in the weather.

   Nature can be hard to grasp with simple statements.

- [^8]: Traditionally people apply functions like $\phi$ to the left side     of Equation {eq}`eq:generalized_linear_model`, and call them link     functions.
-We instead prefer to apply them to the right-hand side     and then to avoid confusion we use term inverse link function.
+[^8]: Traditionally people a`PPL`y functions like $\phi$ to the left side   of Equation {eq}`eq:generalized_linear_model`, and call them link   functions.
+We instead prefer to a`PPL`y them to the right-hand side   and then to avoid confusion we use term inverse link function.

 [^9]: Usually in the traditional Generalized Linear Models Literature,   the likelihood of the observation need to be from the Exponential   family, but being Bayesian we are actually not restricted by that   and can use any likelihood that can be parameterized by the expected   value.

  [^10]: Estimate shown in corresponding notebook.